ljutrk/to-do-list/README.md

 # To-do List!

 This is a simple To-do List app.
-Created with [Create React App](https://github.com/facebook/create-react-app), [React-Redux](https://github.com/reduxjs/react-redux) and [Redux](https://github.com/reduxjs/redux)
+Created with [Create React App](https://github.com/facebook/create-react-app), [React-Redux](https://github.com/reduxjs/react-redux) and [Redux](https://github.com/reduxjs/redux).

+You can find it live [here](https://gitname.github.io/react-gh-pages/).

 ### How to run?